chaoocharles/2022-Front-End-Web-Developer-Roadmap/README.md

 This is my ultimate guide to becoming a front-end web developer in 2022 with resources.

 There are a lot of free courses you can learn from.
 Below I have listed some of the best from YouTube.
-If you dont like learning with videos, I recommend you start your journey of (freecodecamp.org)[https://www.freecodecamp.org/]
+If you dont like learning with videos, I recommend you start your journey on [freecodecamp](https://www.freecodecamp.org/)

 1. **Command-line/Terminal**
    - FreeCodeCamp - Command-line Crash Course: [https://youtu.be/yz7nYlnXLfE](https://youtu.be/yz7nYlnXLfE)